 EBSCO Information Services generously donated money to the MLA Scholarship Endowment Fund to provide stipends to enables MLA members to attend the association's annual meeting.
 Each year awards of up to $1,000 for travel and meeting-related expenses will be given to four MLA members who would otherwise be unable to attend the conference.

 - The applicant must be a member of MLA. (see membership options)

 - The applicant must be currently employed as a health information professional.

 - The applicant must have between two and five years of experience as a health sciences librarian at the time of the annual meeting.

 - No more than one awardee from any given institution will be awarded the grant in a single year.

 Priority Consideration Criteria:

-- Applicant is presenting (or has submitted) a paper or a poster at MLA’s annual meeting.
+- The applicant is presenting (or has submitted) a paper, poster, or lightning talk for MLA’s annual meeting.

 - Up to four awards may be made each year for the EBSCO/MLA Annual Meeting Grant.

 - Letters of reference are NOT requested or desired.